Izabella (the Woodstock Strat)

 What strings did Hendrix use?
 Various gauges are documented across his career, but he was commonly associated with light-to-medium sets โ€” often .010โ€“.038 on some accounts.
 The Woodstock guitar was found with rusted strings in 1990, 20 years after the performance, so no definitive gauge call can be made from examination alone.
 The Neville Marten account mentions restringing the guitar before the auction.

 Where is the guitar now?
-At the Museum of Pop Culture (MoPOP) in Seattle, with loans to other institutions.
-Most recently documented on loan to the Metropolitan Museum of Art in New York as part of the "Play It Loud" exhibition.
+In MoPOP's permanent collection in Seattle.
+It was on loan to the Metropolitan Museum of Art in New York for the "Play It Loud" exhibition in 2019, but MoPOP holds the underlying collection.

 How much would it sell for today?
 The provenance value is speculative, but $324,000 in 1990 adjusted for inflation and 35 years of growth in the vintage instrument market would put a floor auction estimate in the millions.
 The instrument itself โ€” a player-grade 1968 Olympic White Strat โ€” trades for $9,000โ€“$20,000 on the open market depending on originality.
 The rest is Woodstock.